philc/book-notes/shape up - ryan singer.md

       prevents everyone from moving forward on the timely projects that really matter right now."
       * (It's not that expensive... or is it?
 Discussing old stories during sprint planning does seem to take awhile).
-  * At six week boundaries, host a "betting table."
+  * At six week boundaries, host a "betting table".
 Dispassionate review of where to place your chips.
     * "At the betting table, they look at pitches from the last six weeks -- or any pitches that somebody purposefully revived and lobbied for again.
 Nothing else is on the table."
       * Each option on the betting table is well-shaped and risk-reduced.